 I sleep anxiously in foreign places.
 That plus the adrenaline kick of dance event excitement means my sleep can be seriously derailed.
 Every time I’ve gotten sick at or after an event, I’ve been at least partially sleep deprived.

 Why it’s good: Sleep is the Holy Grail of recovery for dancers at events.
-Piss-poor sleep robs you of that, according to this article.
+Piss-poor sleep robs you of that.
 “Recent studies have found that sleep deprivation can have affects such as slowed glucose metabolism (main source of energy for exercise), raised cortisol (a stress hormone) levels, and decreased human growth hormone (HGH) which is needed for tissue repair.”

 Plus (and you saw this coming), bad sleep is like punching your immune system in the gut.